ManicJamie/speedruncom-apiv2-docs/README.md

 The `GET` endpoints do not require authentication.
 I have verified that `GetSession`, `PutAuthLogin` and `PutAuthSignup` all work unauthed (obviously).

 ## TODO
-The following endpoints are missing:
-- [ ] GetAuditLogList
-- [ ] GetThread
-- [ ] PutGameBoostGrant (POST)

 Various enums need to be documented:
 - [ ] itemType (eg. GetCommentable)

-More are definitely present, but this is not a personal priority of mine.
+More enums are definitely present, but this is not a personal priority of mine.
 Feel free to PR.

+Additional endpoints may exist, or get added later.
+Feel free to raise an issue or PR if there is an endpoint missing.

+Various attributes are likely missing, feel free to raise issue or PR on those too.